 How to easily ensure your company LinkedIn profile works for, and not against, your marketing and sales.

-Every client who has any clue what they’re doing will check your company LinkedIn profile and use it when building their overall picture about your agency:
+Every client who has any clue what they’re doing will check your company LinkedIn profile and use it when building their overall picture of your agency:

 - What are your capabilities?